uf0h/rift/README.md

 #### Commands

 ##### Bungee:
-`/brift togglequeue <queue>`: Stops the queue from sending players, but still allows players to join the queue.
+`/brift toggle <queue>`: Stops the queue from sending players, but still allows players to join the queue.

 `/brift (set)displayname <queue> <name>`: Set and view the display name of the queue for chat messages.

+`/bwhitelist`: Replica of bukkit whitelist command.

 ##### Destinations:
 `/hub`: Sends player to the least populated hub.